 There are two main types of asthma medications:

-Preventers: These work slowly to control the chronic inflammation, making airways less sensitive to triggers.
-Use these medicines / inhalers daily unless instructed to stop by the doctor – this is important in the control of asthma.
-Examples of preventers include steroid inhalers, combination inhalers and oral anti leukotrienes.
+Preventers: These work slowly to control the chronic inflammation, by making airways less sensitive to triggers.
+Use these medicines/inhalers daily unless instructed to stop by the doctor – this is important in the control of asthma.
+Examples of preventers include steroid inhalers, combination inhalers and oral anti-leukotrienes.